How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 The Recovery Timeline (What to Expect When You’re Hit)

 Weeks 1-3 (During rollout): Rankings fluctuate wildly.
 Don’t make hasty decisions.
 Monitor but don’t act.
-The December 2025 update showed volatility spikes on December 13 and December 20.
-If you changed your entire content strategy on December 14, you probably made it worse.
+The March 2026 core update showed peak volatility between days 3-7.
+If you overhauled your strategy on day 4, you probably made it worse.

 Weeks 4-8 (Post-rollout stabilization): Rankings stabilize.
 This is when you analyze impact and plan improvements.
-Identify which pages lost rankings, which competitors gained, and what SERP features appeared.
+Identify which pages lost rankings, which competitors gained, and what SERP features (including Generative UI) appeared.

 Months 2-3 (Improvement implementation): Google recrawls and reassesses updated content.
 Some recovery happens through smaller, unannounced algorithm adjustments.
-Google makes continuous updates between major core updates, though they don’t announce them.
+Google makes continuous updates between major core updates.

-Important: Some sites never fully recover.
-That’s not because they failed to fix issues.
-It’s because the SERP fundamentally changed.
-Reddit, AI Overviews, video results, or local packs now occupy the space your content used to fill.
+Important: Recovery from core updates takes three to six months, according to Digital Applied’s timeline analysis.
+But here’s the harder truth: some sites never fully recover.
+Not because they failed to fix issues.
+Because the SERP fundamentally changed.
+Generative UI, AI Mode, and information agents now occupy the space your content used to fill.

 If that’s your situation, recovery means finding new traffic sources.
 Not endlessly optimizing content for rankings that aren’t coming back.